 Hall of Fame Information

-The Petroleum Hall of Fame was instituted in October 1967 by the authority of the charter of the Permian Basin Petroleum Museum “to honor those persons and firms who have made outstanding contributions to the development of the petroleum industry or have served as worthy examples to those in the petroleum industry, and thereby to record such examples of service, strength of character and achievement for the inspiration and education of present and future generations.”
+The Petroleum Hall of Fame was instituted in October 1967 by the authority of the charter of the Permian Basin Petroleum Museum “to honor those persons who have made outstanding contributions to the development of the petroleum industry or have served as worthy examples to those in the petroleum industry, and thereby to record such examples of service, strength of character and achievement for the inspiration and education of present and future generations.”

 Since 1968, when the late Frank T. Pickrell of El Paso, Texas was elected as the initial honoree, 148 individuals have been inducted into the nationally recognized Petroleum Hall of Fame.
 Each of the honorees have distinguished themselves with their accomplishments and their leadership.
 They have served as worthy examples to those in both their community and the petroleum industry.

 Each odd-numbered year a maximum of four people or teams are inducted into the Hall of Fame.
 Those inducted have been elected by the Museum’s governing board, after an extensive study of their qualifications by the Hall of Fame Committee.

 The 2021 Petroleum Hall of Fame Inductees are: